TommyOD97/Simon/content/_index.md

 ## Hello!

-I am an Assistant Professor of Economics at the Massachusetts Institute of Technology (MIT).
+I am an Associate Professor of Economics at the Massachusetts Institute of Technology (MIT).

-Before joining MIT, I worked at the Institute on Behavior and Inequality (briq) as a postdoctoral researcher.
-My research focuses on labor, public, and behavioral economics.
-I combine experimental and quasi-experimental methods with large, administrative datasets to shed light on the functioning of labor markets and the origins and consequences of inequality.
+My research focuses on the intersection of behavioral and development economics.
+I examine previously neglected correlates of poverty, including substance abuse, physical pain, sleep deprivation, and depression.
+I seek to understand the role of these factors in the lives of the poor by studying their impacts on cognitive function, decision-making, and worker productivity.
+I also study the generation and diffusion of information about optimal agricultural inputs in sub-Saharan Africa.

 I received my PhD in economics from Harvard University.
+I received a diploma in economics from Mannheim University and an MA in economics from the University of California, Berkeley.

 Here is my [Full CV](https://economics.mit.edu/faculty/fschilb/cv).